aaarghhh/awesome_osint_blockchain_analysis/README.md

 | [NFTGO.io](https://nftgo.io/) | Discover, analyze, and trade NFTs faster and smarter than anyone else, aided by in-depth analytics and intelligent toolkits. |
 | [NFT scan](https://www.nftscan.com/) | An nft explorer which supports different blockchain like Ethereum, Binance, Polygon, Solana and others
 | [Dune](https://dune.com/browse/dashboards) | A community driven dashboards collection, useful for exploring ETH, TOKENS and NFT |
+| [ZORA](https://zora.co/collect/eth:0x054460490780a6eb15625d703db1754e0b78d846) |  A platform for minting NFT, it let you explore useful information on some MINT statistics

 ### NFT Databases and Analyzers
 | Link | Description |